 A dental night guard will reduce your teeth grinding problem by:

-• Providing an alternative to your teeth to help prevent wear
+- Providing an alternative solution to help prevent the wearing of your teeth

 A professional dental lab can also tailor a dental night guard for your individual needs.
 The dimensions and outline of your mouth are recorded and used to make a custom night guard.
 This is usually the best night guard because it provides the best fit and comfort.

-You may have bought a one size fits all dental night guard previously, but what you may not know is that your teeth impression should be used to make the dental night guards for the best results.
+You may have bought a “one size fits all” dental night guard previously, but what you may not know is that an impression of your teeth should be used to make the dental night guard for the best results.
 A professional lab can customize a night guard for you based on your teeth impression.

-For your dental night guard to properly limit the issue related to teeth grinding, it is highly recommended to wear the device each night.
+For your dental night guard to properly limit the issue related to teeth grinding, it is highly recommended to wear the device every night.
 Some patients will ultimately be able to stop teeth grinding over time and the night guard won’t be required.
-In order to maintain the night guard, it must be properly cleaned after use by brushing it and rinsing thoroughly.
+In order to maintain the night guard, it must be properly cleaned after use – by thorough brushing and rinsing.

 How Are Dental Night Guards Made?

-Here is the process to make a night dental guard:
+Here is the process behind night dental guard creation: